uccser/cs-unplugged/docs/source/author/topics.rst

         - ``duration``: The estimated time to complete the lesson (in minutes).

+        - ``computational-thinking-links``: The Markdown filename containing Computational Thinking links.

         - ``programming-challenges:`` A list of keys corresponding to programming challenges.

+        - ``programming-challenges-description``: The Markdown filename containing a description for the programming challenges.

         - ``learning-outcomes:`` A list of keys corresponding to learning outcomes.